wavingtide/programming-knowledge-hub/web-framework/fastapi/fastapi.md

 # API Output - Response

 ## Response Body
 We can declare `Pydantic` model for response, just like request body.
-The response model is declared as a **parameter of decorator method**, instead of path operation function (to provide additional functions).
+The response model should be declared as a **parameter of decorator method**, instead of path operation function return type (this helps to provide additional functionalities).
 It can perform field limiting.

+If you have strict type checks (e.g. using `mypy`), you can declare the function return type as `Any`.

 ``` python
 from fastapi import FastAPI
 from pydantic import BaseModel, EmailStr  # pip install email-validator or pip install pydantic[email]